DDM-Lab/Port_Scanning_Challenge/problem.md

-# PORT Scanning
+# File Download

 - Namespace: picoctf/research
-- ID: port-scanning
+- ID: file-download-ecc
 - Type: custom
-- Category: General
+- Category: General Skills
 - Points: 1
 - Templatable: no
-- Max Users: 1
+- MaxUsers: 0

 ## Description

 Identify and connect to 4 open ports on the target system.
 Each successful connection will reveal part of the encrypted flag.

+## Details
+Connect to the program with netcat:

+$ nc {{server}} {{port}}

+## Hints

+- You can use the walkthrough

+## Solution Overview

+Just XOR the two provided chipher text, then XOR with the known plain text to get the flag.

 ## Challenge Options